-this is a sneaky little one – how to use a playstation pad (or any joystick) as a midi controller to control abelton (or any other music making program that can do midi)
+This is a sneaky little one – How to use a playstation pad to control abelton (or any joystick) by using the joystick as a midi controller (you can control any other music making program that can do midi using this method too)

 a little explination of this program – there are buttons for